 Additional validity evidence comes with scale and subscale correlations.
-If an assessment is measuring accurately, then its scales should be related to each other to a degree that makes theoretical sense.
+If an assessment is measuring accurately, then its scales should be related to each other.
 For example, we would expect Assertiveness, Responsiveness, and Versatility to have low correlations with one another because, theoretically, they are independent attributes.
 Additionally, we would expect Presentation, Competence, and Feedback to have moderate or high correlations with one another because they are subsets of Versatility and should be somewhat related.

-As shown in Table 4, analyses confirmed these hypotheses.
-Assertiveness, Responsiveness, and Versatility have low correlations, meaning they are independent of one another, while the subscales of Versatility are moderately to highly correlated.
+As shown in the table below, analyses confirmed these hypotheses.
+Assertiveness, Responsiveness, and Versatility have low correlations with each other, meaning they are independent of one another, while the subscales of Versatility are strongly correlated.
 Of course, Versatility is highly correlated with its own subscales.
-For a point of reference with this type of analysis, r = 0.7 to 0.9 is a strong correlation, r = 0.4 to 0.6 is a moderate correlation, and r = 0.01 to 0.3 is a weak correlation (Dancey & Reidy, 2004).
+For a point of reference with this type of analysis, 0.7 to 0.9 is a strong correlation, 0.4 to 0.6 is a moderate correlation, and 0.01 to 0.3 is a weak correlation (Dancey & Reidy, 2004).